About Gary Hickling

 1989 – 2009: Produced and hosted Great Songs on Hawaii Public Radio.
 This was the only hour-long radio program dedicated to art song in the world.
 Interviewed such art song specialists as Marilyn Horne, Ned Rorem, William Bolcom, Hughes Cuénod, Elly Ameling, Thomas Hampson, Dan Welcher, etc.

 1997 – 2005: Founded and directed the Lotte Lehmann Foundation, which moved from Hawaii to New York in 2003.
 During this time produced two Lehmann tribute CDs featuring her students, colleagues and Foundation advisors.
 Produced Three American Art Songs, a film setting art song into stories; developed supra titles for art song performance.
-Produced LyricLanguages, an audio/visual use of art song for the language lab; and began CyberSing, an international art song competition, that commissioned Libby Larson, Dan Welcher, and Ned Rorem to write the required song.
+Produced LyricLanguages, an audio/visual use of art song for the language lab; and began CyberSing, an international art song competition, that commissioned Libby Larson, Dan Welcher, Ned Rorem and Larry Smith to write the required song.

 1996 – 2008: Ran Hawaii Public Radio’s Art Song Contest, inviting singers from throughout the Hawaiian Islands to share their performances of art song; Winners Recital Programs were held in Honolulu and broadcast on Great Songs.
 In the photo below you’ll see Quinn Kelsey who now has an international career in opera and song.